Get in Touch

 • Documenting business interfaces

-• Mapping from means to ends
+• Mapping means to ends

 • Capturing time parameters